Dashboards

 Export drill-down results

-The example of the view type KPI is the managed identities KPI.
-You can download the data file in either the .csv
+An example of the view type KPI is the managed identities KPI.
+You can download the data file in either the .csv or .pdf format.

 For more information on managing dashboards, refer to the Admin configuration section.